petergullberg/brewbutton/README.md

 What I noticed was that when water ran out, "water engaged" was still active, as it hadn't reached it's volume.
 While brewing coffee, both capsule engage and water engaged are active.
 Quirks found:
-* Sometimes when device is reobooted status is 40 00
+* Sometimes when device is reobooted status is 40 00 ..
-* If tray sensor trips the value is 40 Dx
+* If tray sensor trips during brewing the value becomes 40 Dx
-* After sending the brew command, you may get warming, water engaged and them coffee brew, seems to be some latency
+* After sending the brew command, you may get warming, water engaged and them coffee brew, seems to be some latency in status

 Examples:
 - Idle:	       "40 02 01 E0 40 00 FF FF"
 - Coffe:  	    "40 84 01 E0 40 00 FF FF"
 - Water:	      "40 04 01 E0 40 00 FF FF"
 - Empty Water: "41 84 01 E0 40 00 FF FF" (capsule still locked in)
-- Tray full: tbc
+- Tray full:   "40 4x
 ```

 Slider status